Designers have trade secrets. They know decorating is a process that is never really done. But they also know lots of tips and sage advice for

 Only spend as much as the years you are willing to live with something.

-What I mean by this is if you only want to live with a headboard for five years spend only enough for it so at the end of five years you are willing to let it go if you want and get a something new.
-Save the money you would have spent on something more expensive and when your headboard’s expiration date is up you can get another.
+What I mean by this is if you only want to live with a chair for five years spend only enough for it so at the end of five years you are willing to let it go if you want and get something new.

 Let’s face it, styles change and so do we.
 You don’t have the same hairstyle and clothes you did in high school, right?
 Right?
-Things wear out and we get tired of the same old same old!
+Or the same car?
+Things wear out and let’s be perfectly honest here, we get tired of the same old same old!

 Times have changed and we should not keep the same furnishings for our adult lives unless we really, really want to.